 - The Coach felt like now that Anthony was engaged in a productive activity and had a greater sense of self-esteem, he should approach the conversation about re-enrolling in school again.
-The Coach took him to waterfront in Buffalo and they walked around and then sat on bench by the water. - The Coach asked him to reflect on his future, and whether he was ready to re-engage in school.
+The Coach took him to the seaport area of Manhattan, and they walked around and then sat on bench by the water. - The Coach asked him to reflect on his future, and whether he was ready to re-engage in school.
 Anthony agreed it would be a good idea but said he did want to first make some money.
-The Coach shared with him that he could help him get a paid internship or part-time job while enrolled in a high school or GED program.
+The Coach shared with him that he could help him get a paid internship or part-time job while enrolled in a high school or high school equivalency (GED) program.
 Anthony agreed to explore some options with the Coach.